C7921/helpful-admin-file-scripts/ReadMe.md

 Collection of bash scripts that are used to rename and manage folder contents.
 Created during marking of student assessments and some automation was needed.
 Checks two directories for contents, extracts studentID from folder/file based on moodle assessment download

+## Python

+Some python scripts/libraries used to be added later